Medical Definition of Gametogenesis

 Gametogenesis: The development and production of the male and female germ cells required to form a new individual.

 Chromosomes occur in pairs because they reflect the makeup of the previous generation -- 23 chromosomes from the father and 23 from the mother.
 However, the gametes produced by the testes and the ovaries cannot each contain 46 chromosomes.
-Otherwise, after they unite, they will contain 92 chromosomes!
+Otherwise, after they unite, they will contain 92 chromosomes.
 Thus, the germ cells produced by the testes and ovaries each divide once, then divide again, in a reduction process that creates cells containing 23 chromosomes, or half the original number.
-The body is smart (or has evolved to do what it needs to do).
 This reduction process is known as meiosis.

 Then, after a male ejaculates sperm into a female and fertilizes her egg, a new individual with 46 chromosomes begins to form.
-In other words, pregnancy occurs.
+This is the beginning of pregnancy.

 Medical Dictionary Definitions A - Z